wp-plugins/the-events-calendar/readme.txt

 * Posts are automatically moved to the top of the loop on the day of the event
 * Calendar Month view with tooltips
 * Includes support for venue, cost, address, start and end time, google maps link
-* Support for international addresses and time
 * Optional Ticketing With Eventbrite Integration - http://www.eventbrite.com/ - though the Eventbrite for The Events Calendar plugin (http://wordpress.org/extend/plugins/eventbrite-for-the-events-calendar/).
+* Support for international addresses, time and languages:
+** Swedish
+** French
+** Italian

 = Upcoming Features =

-* Localization / Language files (almost there) - Post in the forum if you want to help.
-* Improved international features (24 hour + calendar start day)
-* More bug hunting and support (huff puff)
 * Option to disable re-posting of event
 * Ical Feed
+* Improved international features (calendar start day)
+* Option to exclude events from main loop
+* More bug hunting and support (huff puff)
 * Improved error checking and reporting
+* Calendar view widget
+* Reoccuring events
-* Repeated events
+* Sync with facebook events
+* Saved venues
+* Global event maps
 * Dynamic categories (rather than requiring the use of event)
 * Event subcategories

 Please visit the forum for feature suggestions: http://wordpress.org/tags/the-events-calendar/

 This plugin is actively supported and we will do our best to help you.
-In return we simply as 2 things:
+In return we simply as 3 things:

+1. Help Out.
+If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
+Might even be a good way to get to know us and lead to some paid work if you freelance.
 1. Donate - if this is generating enough revenue to support our time it makes all the difference in the world
 1. If you make a new account with Eventbrite, please use our referral code.
 It helps, believe me: http://www.eventbrite.com/r/simpleevents

 == Installation ==